AKERKits/GroWall/README.md

 *Source Files*

 We model each kit in SolidWorks.
-To access the parametric source files, download the *AKER - Hexagon Planter - v1.0.zip* file and then establish local file references following this video: [AKER - Parametric Models](https://www.youtube.com/watch?v=Ewdrlv4nSA0).
+To access the parametric source files, download the *AKER - GroWall - v1.0.zip* file and then establish local file references following this video: [AKER - Parametric Models](https://www.youtube.com/watch?v=Ewdrlv4nSA0).
 You can then adjust the model dimensions using the external *Equations.txt* file.

 The **GroWall** was modeled using our updated 2016 modeling workflow, which provides a wider range of options than our 2015 process.
 This source file pack has DXFs in the following formats: